Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Problem Setup

 A naive attempt at constructing an emulator may not respect these properties.
 Translating, rescaling, or permuting the alternatives could produce different emulator predictions, resulting in slow learning and poor generalization because the emulator would need to learn these properties manually.
 In Section \ref{sec:design}, we propose a solution that automatically satisfies these properties based on two design components: a preprocessing step that fixes the location and scale, and an equivariant architecture that ensures permutation equivariance without sacrificing expressivity.

 The above invariance properties imply that the choice model is not identified without normalization.
 We assume throughout that the model has been appropriately normalized so that the parameter vector $\param$ is identified.
-This is typically achieved in practice by setting the utility of one alternative to zero deterministically and fixing one of the nonzero diagonal elements in $\cov$ (see \citet{keane1992}).
-Similarly, we assume that the data exhibit sufficient variation to identify the remaining parameters, which typically requires variation in alternative-specific covariates, such as prices.
+In practice, this can be achieved by fixing certain components of $\cov$ as in \eqref{eq:Sigma-structure}.
+For MNP models, a common alternative is to set $\Sigma_{11} = 0$, effectively parameterizing the problem in terms of utility differences \citep{keane1992}; however, this approach is restrictive for other error distributions.\footnote{For Gaussian errors, working in utility differences is not restrictive because differences of Gaussian random variables are Gaussian.
+Other models, including the MNL, do not satisfy an analogous property.} Similarly, we assume that the data exhibit sufficient variation to identify the remaining parameters, which typically requires variation in alternative-specific covariates, such as prices.